ajeetwankhede/TDD9-PID-Controller/readme.md

 Driver: Ajeet Wankhede
 Navigator: Likhita Madiraju

+## Author Name for Part 2
+Driver: Harsh Kakashaniya
+Navigator: Rohith Jayarajan

 ## Overview

 Test driven development for PID controller

+## Group Discussion notes
+1.The implementation and test passing satisfy the original class design.

+## TODO
+1.Test suite for more coverages.
+2. Bump test can be integrated(This test will use two convergence test in opposite direction).
+To check if PID controller converges in given time.

 ## Standard install via command-line
 ```